If you know nothing about SEO (search engine optimization) then this post, SEO for life coaches, may seem daunting….at first

-But even if Google doesn’t punish you, your visitors might when they get fed up of waiting for a page to load and hit the back button.
+But even if Google doesn’t punish you, your visitors might when they get fed up with waiting for a page to load and hit the back button.

 If you want to check your website speed you can use the free Google tool here.